-Even in the face of potentially significant demographic change ahead, Littleton will remain ANCHORED by a firm belief among its residents and leaders of what makes this a truly special place.
-These features include Littleton's traditional downtown, established neighborhoods, and the literal "river that runs through it" in the South Platte.
-Littleton also has a longstanding reputation as a community of choice for quality schools and is home to the Arapahoe Community College main campus.
-Serving as the Arapahoe County seat, a destination for health care, and a hub for cultural and lifestyle amenities also keeps a consistent conception of Littleton in the minds of residents and visitors.
-Although stable in these various ways today, Littleton will approach its future with a sense of dynamism, looking to draw upon a culture of innovation and boldness inherited from earlier generations.
+ANCHORED by a firm belief among its residents and leaders of what makes this a truly special place.
+These features include Littleton's traditional downtown, established neighborhoods and longstanding reputation as a community of choice for quality schools, as well as its role as the Arapahoe County seat, home to a significant Arapahoe Community College campus and medical and other institutions, and hub for an array of cultural and lifestyle amenities for both residents and visitors.
+Yet, even as a long-established city that is readying itself for the future, Littleton will continue to draw upon the culture of innovation and boldness that earlier generations instilled in working to make their community a better place.